PGijsbers/Talks/odsc/README.md

 In the second part I (@PGijsbers) will talk about using OpenML for meta-learning, and GAMA for AutoML.
 This repository contains the reference materials for the second part of the session.

+## Prerequisites
+If you want to follow along with the code examples on your own device, you will need to have the following installed:

+ - Python 3.6 or greater.
+ - gama
+ - openml-python
+ - jupyter notebook

+The notebooks are also available on Binder.
+Moreover, _it is advised and encouraged you run the examples beforehand_.
+This ensures all dependencies work correctly, and it will download (and cache) data from OpenML.
+If the examples don't work on your device during the session, for whatever reason, we will not be able to help you at that time.

 ## Using OpenML
 [OpenML](www.openml.org) is an open platform for open science collaboration in machine learning, used to share datasets and results of machine learning experiments.